 Press release from AdventHealth Hendersonville:

-Visitor Policy Changes
+The Baby Place Visitor Policy

 In all circumstances, visitors who are sick will not be permitted to enter the hospital, unless they are seeking personal medical care.

 AdventHealth recognizes the impact this visitation policy will have on patients and their loved ones, and thanks the community for their support in this measure.
-We will constantly evaluate the need for this policy and will modify it when we believe it is safe for visitors to return.